FordLabs/retroquest/README.md

 ## Running the Backend Tests
 This project includes unit tests, API tests, and Selenium tests.

-After navigating to the `api` folder, the following Gradle targets will run the various test suites:
+The following Gradle targets will run the various test suites:

 ```
 ./gradlew test -- Java Unit Tests
 ./gradlew apiTest -- API Level integration tests with and H2 database
+./gradlew apiTestDockerDb -- API Level integration tests with and production representative database
 ```

 To run both the backend api and unit tests at once: